Abishag24/dna-methylation-cancer-classifier-machine-language/README_MML_classifier.md

 ---

-## About

-I have a bachelor's in biotechnology and spent several years in the industry before making a move into bioinformatics.
-Research is what drew me to biology in the first place — this project is part of building the computational side of that foundation.

-I'm based in Canada and actively looking for opportunities in bioinformatics, computational biology, or genomics data analysis.
-The dataset is publicly available and everything here is reproducible.
-Feel free to reach out if you work in this space.

 ---

 *Dataset: GSE66313 &nbsp;|&nbsp; Platform: Illumina HumanMethylation450 &nbsp;|&nbsp; Tools: R (minfi, limma) + Python (scikit-learn) &nbsp;|&nbsp; Model: Random Forest*